 The rubber cutting edge is made of resilient rubber compounds that allow for a longer lasting cutting edge.
 It adjusts easily to road surface irregularities without gouging and removes all types of snow quickly and cleanly.
-The rubber cutting edge is available for the LSX and Heavy Weight blades only.
+The rubber cutting edge is available for all snowplows, except the Sport/Utility blade.